vaughanchandler/linit/README.md

 The `cinnamon` tag enables tasks which can only be performed in the Cinnamon desktop environment.
 These tasks may perform additional configuration related to primary tasks (eg autostarting an application), or may just carry out general desktop configuration.

 The `swap1` tag creates a 1GB swap file when specified on its own or with the `swap` tag, whereas the `swap` tag calculates a swap size based on Ubuntu's minimum recommendations: the square root of the total RAM in GB rounded up to the nearest 1GB, eg 4GB for a system with 16GB RAM.

+## Manjaro support

+These tags have been tested with Manjaro 20.2.1 and are working:

+* devops (installs open source version of VS Code)
+* network
+* pentest
+* ssh
+* sshd
+* swap
+* swap1
+* ufw
+* ufw_sshd

+These tags have been tested with Manjaro 20.2.1 and are failing:

+* upgrade

+Other tags have not been tested with Manjaro.